Accuser907/FineFake/README.md

 # FineFake
 This is the dataset for **FineFake : A Knowledge-Enriched Dataset for Fine-Grained Multi-Domain Fake News Detection**.
 The paper can be downloaded [here](https://doi.org/10.48550/arXiv.2404.01336).
 The main construction of FineFake is shown below.
+The code of construction for updating latest news will be released when the paper is accepted.
 ![construction_00](https://github.com/Accuser907/FineFake/assets/61140633/dbf1af33-9cc8-4f1d-9208-6be46a88fe54)

 # Getting Started